Whiteknight/ParserObjects/docs/v6/regexes.md

 # Regular Expressions

 The Regular Expression engine provided by ParserObjects has fewer features than an ordinary Regular Expression engine, such as the one provided by the `System.Text.Regex` class or the popular PCRE library.
+However it should be useful for many common parsing needs.

 An **atom** is a piece of input which can be matched.
 A **quantifier** modifies the atom to repeat a certain number of times.